effectfully-ou/sketches/has-lens-done-right/README.md

 So the `SameModulo` approach

 - compared to the monomorphic version: does the job
-- compared to the version with functional dependencies: type inference is not broken
+- compared to the version with functional dependencies: more clutter and unsafety (see the **EDIT** in the beginning of the file)
 - compared to the version with type families: type inference is not half-broken, less noise, doesn't fall apart on phantom types and type families.

-I wonder if we could try to replace the clever `generic-lens` machinery with this approach and check whether there are any downsides.
-We'll also have to come up with a way to report nice error messages (which `generic-lens` currently does).

-Thoughts?